NICVA Staff Privacy Notice

 Accessing your personal data

-You have the right to know what information is held about you.
+You have the right to get a copy of information held about you.

-If you want a copy of the data held about you, you should make your request in writing to the Data Protection Officer.
+If you want a copy your personal data held by us, you should make your request in writing to the Data Protection Officer.
 The DPO will ensure that your request is carried out in line with your rights.
-The Human Resources Manager may respond directly to you with a copy of the data as some of this information will be restricted to that unit.
+The Human Resources Manager may respond directly to you with a copy of the data as confidential information may be restricted to that unit.

-You will receive a response promptly and within one month of your request.
+You will receive a response promptly and within one month.
 There is no fee for this service.

 In the case of former members of staff, the request should be made to the Data Protection Officer at [email protected].
 You may be required to prove your identity.